 You can protect your home against flooding by purchasing flood insurance.
-You will have to go through an agent and get coverage from the National Flood Insurance Program (NFIP.)
-You don’t have to be in a high flood-risk area to purchase flood insurance.
+You can go through an agent and get coverage from the National Flood Insurance Program (NFIP.)
+So, that’s something to consider.

 What if my water damage claim gets denied?

 If you file a water damage claim and it gets denied, find out why.
-When you’re filing a claim, be sure to keep detailed records of each call.
-Note the person’s name and title, and write down what you discussed.
 Ask for clarification if you need it.